Jump to Recipe

 Enter your email and I’ll send it to you, plus get new recipes from me regularly!

-These peppermint chip cookies, fully of crushed up candy canes have become a tradition the past several years, and it wouldn’t be Christmas without them.
+These chewy peppermint chocolate chip cookies, full of crushed up candy cane pieces have become a tradition the past several years, and it wouldn’t be Christmas without them.

 • They take a classic and give it a holiday kick!
 Who can resist a chocolate chip cookie?
-And giving them a little bit of Christmas cheer just makes them more fun over the holiday season.
+These chewy delicious peppermint chip cookies are the easiest way to take the classic CCC and make it extra festive.
+The peppermint flavor is a sure sign of the holiday season.

 • butter: I use unsalted butter.
 Salted butter will work too, just half the amount of salt added later.
 Softened to room temperature, but not too soft that if you press into it, it is very mushy.
 Just enough to press a finger print into.